 WHAT IS "NEWS" IN THE LABORATORY?!

-MSc student Lexa Medero-Hernandez co-authored an article in the Marine Ecology Progress Series.
+MSc student Lexa Medero-Hernandez co-authored an article in the Marine Ecology Progress Series based on her undergraduate internship research related to viruses and blue crabs.

 PhD candidate Margarette Bayrón-Arcelay published an article in the Journal of Foraminiferal Research (July volume).